fstab50/spotlib/README.md

 }
 ```

-Alternatively, the AWS Managed Policy 'AmazonEC2ReadOnlyAccess' can be used via the following ARN:
+Alternatively, if more permissive (but still read-only) permissions can be tolerated, the AWS Managed Policy 'AmazonEC2ReadOnlyAccess' can be used via the following ARN:

 * arn:aws:iam::aws:policy/AmazonEC2ReadOnlyAccess